 These are the popular freeze-dried meals found in most backcountry pantries - in your case the backpacks we rent.

-Mountain House and other dehydrating companies take just about any food imaginable, dry it out, and package it in a foil pouch.
+Mountain House, Backpackers Pantry and other dehydrating companies take just about any food imaginable, dry it out, and package it in a foil pouch.
 You just add boiling water at camp - typically 2 cups - seal the pouch back up and wait about 10 minutes for it to reconstitute to its edible form.
 The pouches we carry are the "two-serving" size, but in reality each pak is for one person - about 600-700 calories per container.
 You can eat right from the pouch.

 There are dozens of flavors and food preparations out there, but we just carry a few select ones we know taste pretty darn good and are popular with hungry hikers.
-We're not talking fresh gourmet here, but after a long hiking day with our backpacking rental gear these meals do hit the spot.
+The ones listed here are what we have on our retail floor.
+If we've run out of anything, we will let you know.

 See more photos and instructions on our dehydrated meals, and here are a few pointers to consider if you're new to dining on freeze-dried food:

 • Take some variety, even if not all are your favorite.
 The same ol' same ol' every night gets boring, even when backpacking.

 • Several food choices with Mountain House and Backpacker's Pantry have a lot of sodium per serving.
 No big deal after a long day of exercise in most cases, but if it matters to you, take note.
 Some paks might have a day's worth of sodium in it by itself.
 But, we do have some food choices that are friendlier for those sodium-averse, vegetarians, and those with gluten problems.
 Check out relatively healthier options from Peak Refuel, Right on Trek, and Fernweh.

 All in all, these meals are a good tasting, convenient option for backcountry adventures.
 We do suggest supplementing with other food choices if out for more than 4 or 5 days.
 See more on food preparation and dining in the outdoors.